 Maurice Leonard, 29, escaped from electronic monitoring while awaiting trial for possessing a stolen motor vehicle.
 Authorities put him back on electronic monitoring.

-Sheriff’s investigators when to his home in September after they received notifications of several violations, prosecutors said.
+Sheriff’s investigators went to his home in September after they received notifications of several violations, prosecutors said.
 As they were arriving, Leonard allegedly walked up to them, claimed he had been at the laundromat, and asked if he was in trouble because his kids were upstairs alone.
 Then, he ran away, prosecutors said.

 The investigators went to Leonard’s home and found two toddlers alone with a .380 handgun on an ironing board in the living room, according to prosecutors.
 The gun, thankfully, was not loaded.
 Leonard’s fiancé took custody of the children.